Surging scorer Kyle Lowry helps Raptors subdue Hornets

 With all those positive vibes at the Air Canada Centre on Wednesday night, how could the Raptors lose?

+They didn't – they gave it their best shot – but they didn't.

-They didn't, shrugging off another lackadaisical third-quarter implosion to finally subdue the never-say-die Charlotte Hornets 126-113.
-Toronto (13-7) won its second in a row and the Hornets (8-12) lost their third in a row.
+Shrugging off another lackadaisical third-quarter implosion that caused coach Dwane Casey to have steam shooting from his ears in the aftermath, the Raptors were finally able to subdue the never-say-die Charlotte Hornets 126-113.

+Toronto (13-7) won its second in a row and the Hornets (8-12) lost for the third straight outing.
-After leading by 19 at the half, the Raptors stumbled into the fourth quarter with a 93-85 advantage, when they pulled their bootstraps up, assisted by some timely three-point shooting.

 Toronto was led by Kyle Lowry with 36 points and a career-high eight threes.
 DeMar DeRozan had 30 points.

-But Serge Ibaka hit a mid-range jumper and, following a Charlotte miss, Lowry inserted the dagger with his third three of the final frame that boosted Toronto's lead back to 116-114 with just over three to go.
+But Serge Ibaka hit a mid-range jumper and, following a Charlotte miss, Lowry inserted the dagger with his fourth three of the final frame that boosted Toronto's lead back to 116-114 with just over three to go.

+"I did not even know [it was unfolding]," Lowry said of his career-high three-point shooting performance.
+"I didn't know how many threes I'd hit until after the game, until DeMar told me."

-The night did not start off on the right foot for Toronto coach Dwane Casey, who experienced one of the delights of city living, caught up in massive gridlock that delayed his arrival at the arena.
+The night did not start off on the right foot for Casey, who experienced one of the delights of city living, caught up in massive gridlock that delayed his arrival at the arena.

 "I could see the building," Casey tried to explain.